Ula666/Engineering_84/README.md

 - **MVT** - During the Airport project we implmented Model View Tepmlate pattern which breaks the code into various segments.
 Here we have 3 segments, model view and a controller.
 It's very useful becuase allows developers to change the visual part of an app and the business logic part separately, without their affecting one another.

-- ### __Question 25__: Explain the role of DevOps
-__Answer__: DevOps is a software development methodology that uses communication to integrate software developers (dev) and IT infrastructure professionals (ops).
-It someone  who creates and maintains synergy of Dev, QA, and Ops departments within the IT organization aiming to improve the software delivery process.
-Their efforts should ideally result in increased speed of delivery, improved release quality, reduced cost, and minimized operational failures, which is achieved by automating development and delivery pipelines through technology and enhanced collaboration.

--